twelch/twelch.github.io/_posts/2014-07-22-visualizing-landslide-2-tilemill2.md

 ## Landslide Scarps

+Then it was time to add the landslide scarps.
 A scarp is the steep exposed area at the source of a slide that often cleanly breaks from the soil or rock above.
-I styled the scarp lines with a dark dashed line to match the DOGAMI map and then styled the scarp flank below the line with a light transparent brown.
+I styled the scarp lines with a dark dashed line to match the DOGAMI map and then styled the scarp flank below the line with a light transparent tan color.

 <figure>
     <a href="/images/posts/slidetm2/scarp.png"><img src="/images/posts/slidetm2/scarp.png"></a>